 - Dr. Billy Joe Robidoux from Wynonna Earp is a Mad Scientist version of this.
 To quote Wynonna "He's a southern-fried gumbo of Dr. Josef Mengele, Dr. Frankenstein and runs a real-life version of The Island of Doctor Moreau."

 - Mater from Cars 2, whose friendly outgoing nature is coupled with an encyclopedic knowledge of obscure car parts.
 Later, he's the one who figures out the plot to sabotage and discredit the World Grand Prix.

 - John Nash from A Beautiful Mind and Real Life.

 - The Coen Brothers movies often feature Southern characters who either are very smart, or talk like it.

 - In the Robin Williams movie RV, the family spends a good chunk of the movie thinking that the RV full of friendly Southern people were redneck hick stalkers.
-They were two for three (it's a long story.)
+They were two for three (it's a long story).
 Point is, near the end of the movie, the kids witness the redneck's kids doing home-school work out of an advanced Calculus book.
-Cue the daughter asking in complete astonishment, "Wait.
-You're smart?!"
+Cue the daughter saying in complete astonishment, "So... you guys are smart."